aqding/fritter/README.md

 **Throws**

-- `403` if the user is not logged in
+- `403` if the user is not logged in or the owner of the multifeed
-- `403` if the user is not the user that created the multifeed
+- `404` if the multifeed ID is not valid, if any IDs passed in are not valid, or if the name is not valid
-- `406` if the name is already being used in another multifeed from the same user
+- `405` if a multifeed made by the user has the provided name already
-- `406` if name or content are empty

-#### `GET /api/multifeed/user?userId=USER` - Get all multifeeds associated with a user
+#### `GET /api/multifeed/user?author=USER` - Get all multifeeds associated with a user

 **Returns**